benjamindehli/VoltageControlledCassetteOrgan/README.md

 |User interface for the "All Drawbars" preset|

 The "All Drawbars" preset plays back 20 different samples per note, resulting in a rich and complex sound.
 However, it does demand significant system resources, especially when playing big chords.

+### All Drawbars (Lite)

+A lighter variant of the "All Drawbars" preset.
+It has no "Double track" feature and shares samples between drawbars to reduce the sample count, which lowers the memory use.

 ### Single Drawbar